docker-library/docs/mariadb/content.md

 # How to use this image

+> [!IMPORTANT]
-The %%IMAGE%% has a number of tags, and of note is `latest`, as the latest stable version, and `lts`, as the last long term support release.
+> The %%IMAGE%% has a number of tags, and of note is `latest`, as the latest stable version, and `lts`, as the last long term support release.

 ## Running the container